-At Amazon, we are committed to ensuring all children and young adults, especially those from underrepresented and underprivileged communities who reside in communities where we have a physical presence, have the resources and skills they need to build their best and brightest futures.
+At Amazon, we are committed to ensuring all children and young adults, especially those from underrepresented and underserved communities who reside in areas where we have a physical presence, have the resources and skills they need to build their best and brightest futures.
 We focus on building long-term and innovative programs that will have a lasting, positive impact in communities around the world.

 As part of this focus, we work to both inspire and increase access to computer science and Science, Technology, Engineering and Math (STEM) education.
 Our primary computer science focused initiative is Amazon Future Engineer – a four-part, childhood-to-career program aimed at inspiring and educating 10 million students from underprivileged and underrepresented communities each year to try computer science and coding.